ahad324/DocNow/README.md

 </div>

 <p align="center">
-    Welcome to <strong>Docs-Share</strong>! 🚀 This application allows users to upload and download files publicly, featuring a clean and modern design, responsive components, and a secure admin interface.
+    Welcome to <strong>Doc Now</strong>! 🚀 This application allows users to upload and download files publicly, featuring a clean and modern design, responsive components, and a secure admin interface.
 Below, you'll find details on how to get started, the technologies used, and more.
 </p>

 ## 📋 Table of Contents